-The Kawasaki Disease Program at Boston Children's Hospital provides coordinated care for patients with Kawasaki Disease, both during the acute phase and in long-term follow-up.
+The Kawasaki Disease Program at Boston Children's Hospital - part of the #1 ranked Heart Center - provides coordinated care for patients with Kawasaki Disease, both during the acute phase and in long-term follow-up.

 About Kawasaki Disease